nagaraj-trivedi/temp_image_classification/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by the upgrad learning coarse on CNN
 - References if any...
 - This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@nagaraj-trivedi] - feel free to contact me!

 <!-- Optional -->